Randomized Block Designs

 - With an ineffective blocking variable - a blocking variable that is weakly related to the dependent variable or strongly related to one or more independent variables - the design may provide less precision than other independent groups designs of comparable size.

-- The design assumes zero interation between blocks and treatments.
-If an interation exists, tests of treatment effects may be biased.
+- The design assumes zero interaction between blocks and treatments.
+If an interaction exists, tests of treatment effects may be biased.

 Test Your Understanding

 Which, if any, of the following attributes does not describe a good blocking variable?